Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 As the above item demonstrates, Biden basically just needs to hold the states in which he’s showing a significant lead.

-And even if you shift the polls universally by three points — still less than his national lead, but a significant shift across the board — Pennsylvania remains in his column and he wins:
+And even if you shift the polls universally by three points — still less than his national lead but a significant shift across the board — Pennsylvania remains in his column, and he wins:

-This, as with the Florida scenario for Trump, is the most logical and direct path to victory — though in Biden’s case it doesn’t require picking off states in which he currently trails.
+This, as with the Florida scenario for Trump, is the most logical and direct path to victory — though in Biden’s case, it doesn’t require picking off states in which he currently trails.

 2. Florida, Florida Florida (again)